Smartheads/AdvancedSerialMonitor/README.md

 * Save the serial ports output to a file
 * Stream the serial ports output to a file
 * Change serial port settings (i.e. baud rate) on the fly
+* Print timestamp with every message

+Coming soon!
+-
+We've got a killer new update in the workings.
+We'll be adding a serial plotter window, which can display an unlimited amount of graphs based on customizable data input rules.

 Preview
 -